How Laser Healing Therapy Speeds Up Bone Repair & Recovery

 Furthermore, the study showed two other benefits that researchers think would be handy for injuries.
 (3)

 An analgesic is any intervention that relieves pain in the body.
 An anti-inflammatory is an intervention that reduces inflammation, redness, and swelling.
-There are corresponding medications for both, however some of these medications can actually impede bone healing, so your doctor (or you) may prefer you avoid these medications while recovering from a bony injury like a fracture or surgery.
+There are corresponding medications for both, however, some of these medications can actually impede bone healing, so your doctor (or you) may prefer you avoid these medications while recovering from a bony injury like a fracture or surgery.
 Examples of these medications include:

 • Aspirin